peteroupc/peteroupc.github.io/randomfunc.md

        return mvn
     END METHOD

-Each of the resulting uniform random numbers will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by one of the methods given in "[**Random Numbers from an Arbitrary Distribution**](#Random_Numbers_from_an_Arbitrary_Distribution)".
+Each of the resulting uniform random numbers will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by one of the methods given in "[**Inverse Transform Sampling**](#Inverse_Transform_Sampling)".
 (See also Cario and Nelson 1997.)

 > **Examples:**
 >